kimdcottrell/foundation-six-pack/README.md

 2. run `git clone https://github.com/kimdcottrell/foundation-six-pack.git`

-3. create a `virtualhost` record in your webserver config that serves that directory as a local url (e.g. `~/Sites/foundation-six-pack` is accessible in your browser as `http://sixpack.local`)
+3. create a `virtualhost` record in your webserver config that serves the created `foundation-six-pack` directory as a local url (e.g. `~/Sites/foundation-six-pack` is accessible in your browser as `http://sixpack.local`)

 4. make sure you've edited your `hosts` file so that url actually works